AlvisWSY/EE6405_D24/README.md

    - **T5 (Text-to-Text Transfer Transformer)**: Finetune pre-trained T5-base model for atrical summarization.

 4. **Evaluation and Comparison**
-   - Compare both traditional and transformer-based summarization methods.
+   - Evaluate the summarization results based on both traditional and transformer-based methods
    - Compare the scores and performance of CNN/Daily Mail Dataset and ArXiv Dataset.
    - Metrics for evaluation:
      - **BLEU**: Evaluate overlap between generated summaries and reference summaries.